Mongolia–Taiwan relations: After 1949

 The Legislative Yuan applied for a constitutional interpretation on 12 April 1993 to ask what the boundaries of the ROC national territory would be, while considering Outer Mongolia not included in the ROC territory.
 However, the Judicial Yuan in its Interpretation 328 on 26 November 1993, called the constitutional territory beyond the reach of judicial review and thus avoided the question as whether Mongolia should be considered the constitutional territory of the Republic of China.

 In 1996, Taiwan's Mongolian and Tibetan Affairs Office director said "The island's National Assembly does not necessarily have to make a constitutional amendment because Outer Mongolia's independence is well established."

 Relations changed in 2002, 91 years after Mongolia's first declaration of independence.
 At the time, the Republic of China still did not recognize Mongolia as an independent country; official maps of the Republic still showed Mongolia as its territory.
-When the Executive Yuan under the Democratic Progressive Party administration announced that Mongolian nationals would be entitled to visas rather than entry permits when traveling to Taiwan, the same as individuals from foreign countries, the Kuomintang-controlled Legislative Yuan criticized the implementation of the decision, as they had not been consulted in this regard.
+On January 30, 2002, the Executive Yuan, under the Democratic Progressive Party administration, issued an executive order that stopped the enforcement of the Cross-Strait Act outside of the current day border of the People's Republic of China, effectively releasing Mongolia from its jurisdiction.
+As a consequence of this order, the Executive Yuan announced that Mongolian nationals would be entitled to visas rather than entry permits when traveling to Taiwan, the same as individuals from foreign countries.
+The Kuomintang-controlled Legislative Yuan criticized the order, as they had not been consulted in this regard.
 Later, representatives of the two governments agreed to open offices in each other's capitals; ROC's office in Ulaanbaatar was opened in September of that year.
-ROC's Ministry of the Interior then decided to discontinue including Mongolia on its official maps of ROC territory, and on 3 October 2002, the Ministry of Foreign Affairs announced that ROC recognizes Mongolia as an independent country.
+ROC's Ministry of the Interior then decided to discontinue including Mongolia on its official maps of ROC territory, and on October 3, 2002, the Ministry of Foreign Affairs announced that ROC recognizes Mongolia as an independent country.
 As of 2002, the ROC government recognized Mongolia as an independent country, excludes Mongolia from maps of the Republic of China and requires Mongolian citizens visiting Taiwan to produce passports.
 In 2006, old laws regulating the formation of banners and monasteries in Outer Mongolia were repealed.

+On May 21, 2012, and in clarifying whether the 2002 recognition of Mongolia contravenes the ROC Constitution, which then mandates only the National Assembly can ratify changes to ROC's border, the Mainland Affairs Council of the Executive Yuan, under the Kuomintang administration, states that since Mongolia was not part of ROC's claimed territory during the constitution's ratification in 1947, and the National Assembly never finished the process to reclaim Mongolia after ROC's retreat to Taiwan, the recognition of Mongolia by the Executive Yuan in 2002 is constitutional.